anthonyMayer868/Data-Visualization/README.md

 # Data-Visualization
 A few examples of data visualization skills.
+The images show up huge in github probably easiest just to download.